 For both experienced and novice youth soccer coaches, understanding the different 9v9 formations you can use, as well as their strengths and weaknesses, is essential.
 And so, we have put together this guide detailing the best 9v9 formations for your team and the pros and cons of each of these formations.
-We’ll also let you know some important information about 9v9 soccer such as at what age players typically start playing 9v9, and the 9v9 soccer field dimensions.
+We’ll also let you know some important information about 9v9 soccer games, such as at what age players typically start playing 9v9, and the 9v9 soccer field dimensions.

 When do players start playing 9v9?